 Take your tent to the backcountry

 If being out in the wild is more your pace – no one around and no amenities – dispersed camping is the way to go.
-Absolutely free, this back-to-basics camping style is permitted on federal lands, away from established campgrounds.
-And with almost 23 million acres of public ground in Colorado, there are countless options in the state’s national forests or Bureau of Land Management (BLM) lands.
+This back-to-basics camping style is absolutely free and permitted on federal lands away from established campgrounds.
+With almost 23 million acres of public ground in Colorado, the state has countless options in national forests and Bureau of Land Management (BLM) lands.

-Stop at ranger stations or a BLM office for maps; most dispersed camping areas are accessible by dirt roads and marked with tent symbols.
-Be sure to pack out everything you pack in, and remember to bring a shovel to bury your poop!
+Stop at ranger stations or a BLM office for maps.
+Most dispersed camping areas are accessible by dirt roads and marked with tent symbols.
+Pack out everything you pack in, and remember to bring a WAG bag or shovel to bury your poop!

 Million-dollar views for nothing: the best free things to do in Colorado